neilswann80/Edit_Book_info/README.md

 Please leave a comment on whether the package works for you, and/or if you have any suggestions for changes/additions.
 [You will likely need to be on firmware 6+.]

 Thanks to:
-This script is based on rkomar's "edit-epub" script and uses his sh_ivtool, zip and unzip binaries available from HERE This script also uses a method of merging a TAR file into the script to unpack prerequisite files; functionality I borrowed from ezdiy's jailbreak installer.
+This script is based on rkomar's "edit-epub" script and uses his sh_ivtool, zip and unzip binaries.
+This script also uses a method of merging a TAR file into the script to unpack prerequisite files; functionality I borrowed from ezdiy's jailbreak installer.